Marke style CSA

 Organic Flower CSAs

-We’re offering FOUR seasons of organic flower bouquets in 2025!
+We’re offering three seasons of organic flower bouquets in 2026!

 CSA members will pick up bouquets weekly at our farm stand during each season.
 The Tulip CSA is 3 weeks long.
-The Spring, Summer, and Fall Flower CSAs are 4 weeks long.
+The Spring and Fall Flower CSAs are 4 weeks long.

 Tulip Flower Share